Everyone loves free money.

 - The money is never invested.
 It’s recycled, i.e. take money from new investor Peter to pay Paul.

-- There’s normally no true product that it’s selling – it’s ‘investment’
+- There’s normally no true product that it’s selling – it’s an ‘investment’

 - They have secrets about how this money is made – which they cannot share – e.g. secret Forex trading, crypto mining in secret low-cost locations and so forth.